kratorr/8_vk_friends_online/README.md

 ```bash
 pip install -r requirements.txt # alternatively try pip3
 ```
-To work you need app_id to get app_id, you need to register your application at https://vk.com/dev and insert your id in variable name APP_ID.
+To work you need to register your application at https://vk.com/dev and insert your application_id in variable name APP_ID.

 Remember, it is recommended to use [virtualenv/venv](https://devman.org/encyclopedia/pip/pip_virtualenv/) for better isolation.